pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     >>> serialized_public.splitlines()[0]
     '-----BEGIN PUBLIC KEY-----'

-This is the part that you would normally share with your peers or publish online.
+This is the part that you would normally share with the rest of the world.

 Deserialization
 ~~~~~~~~~~~~~~~

-This extends the sample in the previous section, assuming that the variables ``serialized_private`` and ``serialized_public`` contain the respective keys in PEM format.
+This extends the sample in the previous section, assuming that the variables
+``serialized_private`` and ``serialized_public`` contain the respective keys
+in PEM format.

 .. doctest::